unlisted02/Qr-React/README.md

 ![Qr Code Generator](./screenshot-light.webp)
 ![Qr Code Generator](./screenshot-dark.webp)

-This app generates QR Code based on the entered URL.
-It is also possible to customize and download the generated QR Code.
+This app generates Qr Code based on the entered URL.
+It is also possible to customize and download the generated Qr Code.

 This is my advanced solution of [Qr code component on Frontend Mentor](https://www.frontendmentor.io/challenges/qr-code-component-iux_sIO_H).